moixpo/studerpy/README.md

 This is an ongoing project at a preliminary stage.
 Goal is to have usefull tools for the analysis and control of solar energy systems.

-Feel free to contribute to get results faster... ;-)   This code is published under License GPL-3.0-only ou GPL-3.0-or-later
+Feel free to contribute to get results faster... ;-)   This code is published under MIT License

 We are specialist of offgrid energy systems and we commission Studer-Innotec Products: